-The Department at its discretion may terminate at any time the whole or any part of this contract or modify the terms of the contract if federal or state funding for the contract or for the Medicaid program as a whole is reduced or terminated for any reason.
+The State of West Virginia, Department of Administration Purchasing through the Department at its discretion, may terminate at any time, the whole, or any part of, this Contract or modify the terms of the contract if federal or state funding for the contract or for the Medicaid program as a whole is reduced or terminated for any reason.
 Modification of the contract includes, but is not limited to, reduction of the rates or amounts of consideration, reducing services covered by the MCO, or the alteration of the manner of the performance in order to reduce expenditures under the contract.
 Whenever possible, the MCO will be given 30 days notification of termination.

-After modification of the contract, the MCO will have the right not to continue the contract if the new contract terms are deemed to be insufficient, notwithstanding any other provision of this contract.
-The MCO will have a minimum of 60 days to notify the Department regarding its desire to accept new terms.
+After modification of the contract, the MCO will have the right not to continue the Contract if the new contract terms are deemed to be insufficient, notwithstanding any other provision of this contract.
+The MCO will have a minimum of 60 days to notify the State of West Virginia, Department of Administration Purchasing through the Department regarding its desire to accept new terms.
 If the new capitation rates and any other contract modifications are not established at least 60 days prior to the expiration of the initial or extension agreement, the Department will reimburse the MCO at the higher of the new or current capitation rates for that period during which the new agreement period had commenced and the MCO's 60-day determination and notification period had not been completed, and the MCO will be held to the terms of the executed contract.

 If the Department is not allotted funds in any succeeding fiscal year for the continued use of the services covered by this contract, the Department may terminate the contract pursuant to Section 6, hereof at the end of the affected current fiscal period without further charge or penalty.
-The Department is obligated to pay all charges incurred through the end of the then fiscal year at which time this contract will terminate.
+The Department is obligated to pay all charges incurred through the end of the then fiscal year at which time this Contract will terminate.
 The Department must give the MCO written notice of such non-allocation of funds as soon as possible after the Department receives notice of such non-allocation.
-No penalty may accrue to the Department in the event this provision is exercised.
+No penalty may accrue to the in the event this provision is exercised.